SirRuBick/dotfiles/README.md

 ## TODO
 - config shells better
-- tmux is messing with neovim wsl copy paste
 - tmux should try to activate vitual env
 - check fzf kubectl setup https://github.com/junegunn/fzf/wiki/examples#kubectl
 - more fzf integration
-- put python configs like flake8, black and isort
 - script to copy python configs to local dir? like ruff or project.toml
 - vscode setup
 - more custom scripts in bin/